bmanwell15/asl-learner/README.md

 ## Setup

 ### Installing the Correct Python Version
 The AI Model for this app using Tensorflow and Mediapipe.
-Because Mediapipe only works for a selected version of python, this project will use Python Version 3.8.10.
+Because Mediapipe only works for a selected version of python, **this project will use Python Version 3.8.10**.
 Instead of uninstalling the user's current version of python and downgrading it, we will add the correct version into the project itself.

-Go [here](https://drive.google.com/file/d/1jR_6IgCg9QYbhDemzOZb53dwFak4_fEJ/view?usp=sharing) to download the correct python version.
-Be sure to unzip it into the root of the project directory.

-`.bat` files were added to show examples on how to run the scripts with the correct python version.
-Note that even though the scripts will only run for Windows, the contents of the files can be copied and pasted into a MAC teminal.

 ### About Each Directory and File